Now Reports

 Kofuji Bairin

 Gracing the southern slopes of Mt.
 Kaya, locally endeared as ‘Itoshima Fuji,’ lies a renowned destination for plum blossom viewing.
 This picturesque landscape is dotted with approximately 3,000 plum trees, a blend of history and tradition.
 Among them are 1,000 venerable trees planted during the Edo period as a means of famine relief, alongside 2,000 trees cultivated by farmers in the post-war era to boost their livelihoods.
 Visitors can meander through the gentle inclines, immersing themselves in the scenic beauty of these blossoming marvels.
 Adding to the charm is the panoramic view of Funakoshi Bay, affectionately referred to as Kafuri bay, unfolding beneath the plum-laden hillsides.
+This area is not designated as a public park, so the plum trees are generally on private property.
+Please be mindful and refrain from entering restricted areas.

 Fukuoka Plum Blossom Guide, 福岡梅の花ガイド

-• Best time to view: Mid-Feb. ~ Early Mar.
+• Best time to view: Mid-Feb. ~ early Mar.

 • Approx. 3,000 trees

-Shima-kofuji, Itoshima City, Fukuoka
+Shima-Kofuji, Itoshima City, Fukuoka

 • Access: Take the JR Chikuhi Line, get off at Chikumae-maehara Sta.
 (North Exit), take the Keya Line, get off at the Kofuji Bus Stop, and walk about 10 min.